awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-manage-verify.md

 # Verifying email identities<a name="channels-email-manage-verify"></a>

 In Amazon Pinpoint, an *identity* is an email address or domain that you use to send email\.
-Before you can send email by using Amazon Pinpoint, you must verify each identity that you plan to use as a "From," "Source," "Sender," or "Return\-Path" address to prove that you own it\.
+Before you can send email by using Amazon Pinpoint, you must verify each identity that you plan to use as a From, Source, Sender, or Return\-Path address to prove that you own it\.
 If your account is still in the Amazon Pinpoint sandbox, you also need to verify the identities that you plan to send email to\.

 Before you verify an identity, you have to create a project and enable the email channel for the project\.
 For more information, see [Creating an Amazon Pinpoint project with email support](channels-email-setup-create.md)\.